data-dot-all/dataall/pages/architecture.md

 ### Dashboards

-A Dashboard has a dashboards-Team with UI permissions on the Pipeline and underlying access to the data in AWS.
+A Dashboard has a dashboards-Team with UI permissions on the Dashboard and underlying access to the data in AWS.